-- i. each person, or group of affiliated persons, known by us to beneficially own more than five percent of our common stock; - ii. each named executive officer as set forth in the summary compensation table included in this proxy statement; - iii. each of our directors; and - iv. all current executive officers and directors as a group.
+- i. each person, or group of affiliated persons, known by us to beneficially own more than five percent of our common stock; ii. each person, or group of affiliated persons, known by us to beneficially own more than five percent of our common stock; - each named executive officer as set forth in the summary compensation table included in this proxy statement; - ^{iii.} each of our directors; and - ^{iv.} all current executive officers and directors as a group.

-It is important to note that our Company is unique in that our management team owns approximately 52% of our common stock and is thus committed strategically and financially to the long-term success of the Company.
+It is important to note that our Company is unique in that our management team owns approximately 47% of our common stock and is thus committed strategically and financially to the long-term success of the Company.
 This also creates a strong alignment between our management team and our shareholders, which we expect will create long-term shareholder value.

 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the table have sole voting and sole investment power with respect to all shares beneficially owned, subject to community property laws where applicable.
 In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, or other rights held by such person that are currently exercisable or will become exercisable within 60 days of the Record Date, are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
-However, in computing the number of shares of Class A common stock beneficially owned by an individual or entity, we do not include LLC Units, which are exchangeable into Class A common stock, held by such individual or entity because the voting rights represented by the LLC Units are reflected in the shares of Class B common stock reported for such individual or entity.
+However, in computing the number of shares of Class A common stock beneficially owned by an individual or entity, we do not include LLC Units, which are exchangeable into Class A common stock, held by such individual or entity.
 To our knowledge, except as indicated in the footnotes to this table and pursuant to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of common stock.

-Percentage ownership of our common stock in the table is based on 36,759,140 shares of our common stock issued and outstanding on March 8, 2021, including 18,445,751 shares of Class A Common Stock and 18,313,389 shares of Class B Common Stock.
+Percentage ownership of our common stock in the table is based on 37,126,247 shares of our common stock issued and outstanding on March 8, 2022, including 20,235,848 shares of Class A common stock and 16,890,399 shares of Class B Common Stock.
 Unless otherwise indicated, the address for each listed shareholder is: 1500 Solana Blvd, Building 4, Suite 4500, Westlake, Texas 76262.